You can use the same format that you use now to receive your overnight delivery from FedEx Express. All other deliveries should be addressed:

 No, this is a common misconception.
 CMS is a department within the University of Idaho, and adheres to all University of Idaho policies.
 Staff are U of I employees, not USPS employees.
 They do adhere to many of the USPS guidelines and policies and regulations because that is the only way that we can work with the USPS and get the mail through in a timely and efficient manner.
 For example, proper addressing.

 CMS staff adheres to USPS regulations and policies as they change, and send that information out to all U of I mail users as fast as possible.
 Any “bad addresses” are noted as mail is sorted, and if, by chance, that mail person happens to know the recipient or department, they will affix a “bad address” stamp or sticker on to that piece of mail, and write in the correct address.
 This is done as a courtesy to the recipient, so they can then contact the mail vendor and get the address changed to the correct address for future usage.
 USPS regulations are requiring a more stringent address form now, and incorrect addressing will either be more expensive, especially for bulk mail or non-deliverable in the first place.
 Using the proper format as found listed at our website is critical for the mail to go through.
-Our goal is to try and deliver every piece of mail that we can, but without the proper information or address, we have no choice but to return it or recycle it.
+Our goal is to deliver every piece of mail that we can, but without the proper information or address, we have no choice but to return it or recycle it.

-Contrary to popular belief, the 5 mail staff within CMS do not know every staff member by name or face… nor what department they work in.
-CMS staff sort over 5000 pieces of mail each day and less than 1% of the mail is improperly addressed and undeliverable.
-Looking up staff or departments to try and correct an address, takes time that CMS staff doesn’t have, and still be able to deliver the rest of the mail to campus.
+Contrary to popular belief, the five mail staff within CMS do not know every staff member by name or face… nor what department they work in.
+CMS staff sort over 5000 pieces of mail each day, and less than 1% of the mail is improperly addressed and undeliverable.
+Looking up staff or departments to correct an address, takes time that CMS staff doesn’t have, and still be able to deliver the rest of the mail to campus.
 For example, if each piece of improperly addressed mail took only 5 minutes to check out, that means that one staff member would be spending 3 hours each day trying to figure out who this mail would go to.
 We tracked this lost time over several years, and found the cost to exceed over $20K/year.
 We no longer have the staffing resources or funding to allow us to do this.

 CMS is a U of I department intended for U of I business mail services only.
 Personal mail cannot be delivered by CMS and should not be routed to the University for delivery.